 Lou Reed and the Velvet Underground were at a crossroads by the time they recorded Sweet Jane.
 The band that had influenced so many musicians, had had little in the way of commercial success.
 John Cale had left the band to start a solo career.
 Their association with artist Andy Warhol, had largely been severed by this stage.
 Yet, the band’s reputation had only grown.
 And, the group was now operating in more conservative ways, touring and working on a classic rock record.
 The days of happenings and avant-garde were now part of the Velvet’s legacy, rather than something that was to be expected.

 New songs like Rock N Roll, New Age and Sweet Jane found their way into the Velvet Underground’s busy live schedule.
+After all, even at his worse, few writers could ape Loud Reed, let alone produce something as good.
 The songs would eventually also find inclusion on the group’s fourth album, Loaded.
 While witty as ever, they found the group favoring a classic rock sound.
 Yet, the commercial breakthrough they were hoping for was never truly to materialize.

 Andy Warhol had served an important role in the Velvet Underground’s evolution.
 Not only did he make the band interesting to the art crowd clinging onto Warhol’s every word.
 But, he secured the band the artistic independence they craved.